sirelawrence/Lawrence-website/content/authors/admin/_index.md

   url: https://www.hartwick.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on the economics of immigration such as policy analysis and determinants of integration and assimilation.
+bio: My research focuses on macro-labor economics.

 # Interests to show in About widget
 interests: